Melanie was raised in Michigan and has been living in the Midwest ever since. She also runs a YouTube channel: The Curious Coder.

 Jewish families celebrate by lighting menorahs, candelabra that hold nine candles (one for each of the eight nights of Hanukkah and one for the "helper" candle that is used to light the other candles).
 The following are songs you may hear during the holiday.

-When lighting the Hanukkah candles, a number of blessings are chanted or sung.
-The following blessing is probably the most recognizable as it is the same blessing used at Shabbat (except the word Hanukkah is changed to Shabbat.)
+When lighting the Hanukkah candles, blessings are chanted or sung.
+The following blessing is probably the most recognizable as it is the same blessing used on Shabbat (except the word Hanukkah is changed to Shabbat.)

 בָּרוּךְ אַתָה יי אֶלוֹהֵינוּ מֶלֶךְ הַעוֹלָם אֲשֶר קִדְשָנוּ בֵּמִצְווֹתַיו וְצִיוַונוּ לֵהַדְלִיק נֵר שֶל חֲנוּכָּה׃

 In Hebrew, you would read this prayer from right to left.
 This blessing is pronounced "Barukh atah Adonai Eloheinu melekh ha'olam asher kid'shanu b'mitzvotav v'tzivanu l'hadlik ner shel hanukkah."

-After the lighting of the candles, the Jewish hymn, Ma'oz Tzur, is sung.
-The title of this song roughly translates to Stronghold of Rock, but there is actually an English version of the song "Rock of Ages."
+After the lighting of the candles, the Jewish hymn Ma'oz Tzur is sung.
+The title of this song roughly translates to Stronghold of Rock, but there is actually an English version of the song called "Rock of Ages."

-This song dates back to the 13th century and speaks of times when Jews have been saved: the exodus, Babylonian captivity, Purim, and finally, the Hasmonean victory (the origin of Hanukkah.)
+This song dates back to the 13th century and speaks of times when Jews have been saved: the exodus, Babylonian captivity, Purim, and the Hasmonean victory (which is the origin of Hanukkah.)

 "Light One Candle" is technically not about Hanukkah, but was first sung by Peter, Paul, and Mary during a Christmas/Hanukkah concert in 1982.
 This song has since become a symbol of peace in Israel (and around the world) and is sometimes played at synagogues around Hanukkah.

-The Maccabeats, an all-male acapella group from Yeshiva University wrote and performed "Candlight", a spin off the Taio Cruz song, "Dynamite."
+The Maccabeats, an all-male acapella group from Yeshiva University, wrote and performed "Candlelight", a spin-off the Taio Cruz song, "Dynamite."
 This song, released in 2010, achieved viral status with over 5.9 million hits on YouTube.

 The song features the origins of Hanukkah and makes references to playing dreidel and frying latkes.

-Oh Chanukah, or, in Yiddish, Oy Chanukah, is a popular children's song about lighting the menorah, dancing the Hora, and eating latkes (potato pancakes.)
+Oh Chanukah, or, in Yiddish, Oy Chanukah, is a popular children's song about lighting the menorah, dancing the Hora, and eating latkes which are potato pancakes.
 This song does have a Hebrew version, but the words and meaning are entirely different and is not as popular as the Yiddish and English versions.